Shopify/polaris/.changeset/odd-spoons-dance.md

 '@shopify/polaris': minor
 ---

-Separate BulkActions and SelectAllActions for new bulk selection experience"
+Separated BulkActions and SelectAllActions for new sticky bulk actions experience